 The pain usually doesn't last very long, though in some cases it may last for several hours.
 Researchers believe that many of these headaches may be triggered by the exertion of sexual activity.
 See this article from the National Headache Foundation about orgasm headache and exertion headaches.

-The same advice goes for orgasm headache as for any headache.
+The same advice applies here with for headache.
 If it's getting worse, suddenly different, repeating, or new to you, then see a doctor as soon as possible - in other words, head to the emergency room.
 Orgasm headaches may not be doing serious damage (at least, not as serious as it may feel!), but occasionally they can be a sign of something serious or even life threatening.

 Your initial checkup will likely include a CT scan and a spinal tap, which should be done as soon as possible after the headache.